 It is vitally important to send an English translation of your transcript with your application.
 Your English transcript should allow Winthrop to review and to see if you have taken the required prerequisite courses at your current school.

 As part of J-1 visa requirements, you must take a minimum of 12 credit hours per semester, usually four (3 credit hour) courses.

 Mandatory Health Insurance

 Health insurance is a mandatory requirement of all international students enrolled at Winthrop University.
 For J-1 visa holders it is a requirement set by the US State Department in order to maintain your J-1 visa status.
+J-1 visa holders can either chose to purchase the Winthrop University Health Insurance policy or apply for a waiver of the Winthrop policy by provided proof of coverage from their personal policy.
 At the beginning of each semester, the University will allow students a period of time to request a waiver of the Winthrop University health insurance policy if they have their own insurance policy.
-A waiver will be considered if the individuals insurance meets the University’s coverage requirements listed below.
-If the waiver is denied, the cost of the University’s policy will be charged to your student account.
-Winthrop health insurance is purchased for the fall semester then spring and summer or can be purchased on an annual basis.
-Listed below are the minimum required benefits that must be covered by alternate insurance plans.
+A waiver will be considered if the individuals insurance meets the University’s coverage requirements.
+If the waiver is denied, the cost of the University’s policy will be charged to the students account.
+Winthrop health insurance is purchased for the fall semester in August and then spring and summer in January or can be purchased on an annual basis.
+Information on the minimum required benefits that must be covered by alternate insurance plans can be found here.